 Observation and communication systems

-The Scout vehicle is designed to provide most advanced ground-based intelligence, surveillance, target acquisition and reconnaissance (ISTAR) capabilities.
+The Ajax vehicle is designed to provide most advanced ground-based intelligence, surveillance, target acquisition and reconnaissance (ISTAR) capabilities.
 It will reduce the work load on crew with its doubled target stand-off range, fast and accurate automated search, detection and tracking.

 The electronic architecture and integration of Bowman Tactical Communications and other C4 systems on-board enable transmission of the data to secure C4I systems of other allied forces such as the US Army.

-Weapons and protection of the Scout SV
+Weapons and protection of the Ajax SV

-The Scout vehicle’s turret is armed with a CTAI cased telescoped (CT40) cannon system, 7.62mm co-axial machine gun and electrically operated grenade launchers.
+The Ajax vehicle’s turret is armed with a CTAI cased telescoped (CT40) cannon system, 7.62mm co-axial machine gun and electrically operated grenade launchers.
 The vehicle is designed for blast protection equal to Mastiff levels.

-Engine and mobility
+Ajax vehicle’s engine and mobility

 The vehicle has seven pairs of tracked road wheels on either side.
 Its wide track and high power-to-weight ratio will enable it to improve dramatically on the all-terrain manoeuvrability of the CVR 2 to effectively perform ground-based ISTAR operations.